-When PCSO recruitment is open, you will complete and submit an application form.
+When PCSO recruitment is open, you will complete and submit an eligibility check and if successful you will receive an application form.

-If shortlisted, you will be invited to attend a 45 minute structured interview.
+If shortlisted, you will be invited to an assessment centre.

 You will be invited to attend a fitness test, medical and hearing test, drugs test, biometric vetting (i.e. fingerprints and DNA), vetting and references.